kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/experiment/README.md

 1. Click on the button “START”.
 It takes to simulation screen.
 2. "START" button will changed to "Next" button,Program Code will appear in Code block and Variable names "Number","Remainder","Sum" with initialzed value to zero in right block will appear.
 3. Click on "next" button for executing step by step instruction , user will get comments with every instruction executed.
 Input box will appear infront of scanf statement when instruction for input is executed , and "Next" button will convert to "SUBMIT" button.
-4. After submitting input, SUBMIT turns to Next and program will execute step by step showing changes of the values in Variable names "Number","Remainder","Sum" After excection it will show "Execution Completed" and result in Sum variable.
+4. After submitting input, SUBMIT turns to Next and program will execute step by step showing changes of the values in Variable names "Number","Remainder","Sum".Changes in variable values is shown by highlighting the borders of variable box.After excection it will show "Execution Completed" and result in Sum variable.

 ### Pre Test
 1) Which of the following is not considered as a logical operator?<br>